 Muse has been tested and certified in accordance with Canadian, USA and European regulatory standards (FCC, UL, CE).
 It can be used by individuals of 16 years of age or older.

 The device needs to be paired, via bluetooth, with your smartphone or tablet.
 Both iOS (version 6.1 and above) and Android (version 4.0 and newer) are supported.
-Check device compatibility list here.
 This pairing needs to be done only once.

-Next step it to download the Calm app, go through the instructional videos, and calibrate your device, so it has a baseline of how your brain functions.
+Next step it to download the Muse app (previously “Calm” app), go through the instructional videos, and calibrate your device, so it has a baseline of how your brain functions.
 Now you are all set to go, and can start doing the focused attention meditation, guided by the app.
 It supports multi-user login, and has meditation sessions ranging from three to twenty minutes.[Read more about focused attention meditation here.]

-Muse gives you feedback about your brain in real-time by translating your brain signals into wind sounds.
+Muse gives you neurofeedback in real-time by translating your brain signals into wind sounds.
 When your mind is calm and settled, you hear calm winds.
 When your mind is active the winds will pick up and blow.
 Learning to keep the winds calm trains your brain to stay focused and resist distractions.
 When you’re able to quiet the wind sounds for long periods, then birds sounds will appear.
 That your mind is calm.

 Depending on the Difficulty Level you selected, the auditory feedback will fluctuate more or less rapidly.
 This doesn’t affect, though, how the score or number of birds is calculated.